Owner Managed Business

 Rent:

 Rent is Non Saving income and not subject to NIC.
 You could charge your company a licence fee for its use of your home.
-However, this is not tax efficient where your income tax rate is 20% on the rent whilst tax relief on the rent for company is only at 19%, 25% or 26.5%.
+However, this is not tax efficient where your income tax rate is 20% on the rent whereas tax relief on the rent for company can be only at 19% for small profit company.

 Pensions:

-You can take maximum annual contributions allowance (AA) of £60,000 per tax year and you can claim unused AA of 3 previous years providing a member of pension.
+You can take maximum annual contributions allowance (AA) of £60,000 per tax year providing your relevant earning is that amount and you can claim unused AA of 3 previous years providing a member of pension.

 Tapered AA for High Income Individuals